What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 Within a few minutes, the nurse will take a cardiogram.

-The tape itself, as a rule, is not given to patients, but is transferred directly to a cardiologist who deciphers.
-With notes and transcripts, the tape is sent to the attending physician or transferred to the registry so that the patient can pick up the results himself.
+The tape itself, as a rule, is not given to patients, but is handed directly to the cardiologist who decrypts it.
+With notes and transcripts, the tape is sent to the attending physician or transferred to the reception desk so that the patient can pick up the results himself.

 But even if you pick up a cardiogram tape, you will hardly be able to understand what is depicted there.
-Therefore, we will try to slightly open the veil of secrecy so that you can at least a little bit appreciate the potential of your heart.
+Therefore, we will try to lift the veil of secrecy a little so that you can at least assess the potential of your heart.

 ECG interpretation

-Even on a blank sheet of this type of functional diagnostics, there are some notes that help the doctor with decoding.
-The recorder, on the other hand, reflects the transmission of an impulse that passes through all parts of the heart over a certain period of time.
+Even on a blank sheet of this type of functional diagnostics there are some notes that help the doctor with decoding.
+The recorder reflects the transmission of an impulse that, over a certain period of time, passes through all parts of the heart.

-To understand these scribbles, it is necessary to know in what order and how exactly the impulse is transmitted.
+To understand these scribbles, you need to know in what order and how exactly the impulse is transmitted.

 P value